jonathanericksen/Party_Tweets/README.md

 **Vocab Length**

-Perhaps not surprisingly, both parties exhibited a similar vocab count with their twitter lexicon.
-For this dataset, Democrats used slightly more words than Republicans:
+Next I looked at the unique vocab count by party.
+Perhaps not surprisingly, both parties exhibited a similar vocab count within their twitter lexicons.
+For this particular dataset, Democrats used slightly more words than Republicans:

 <p align="center">
      <img src="images/Vocab_length.png" width="350" height="400">